trambarhq/relaks-route-manager/README.md

 Start the route manager, using `url` for the initial route.
 If `url` is omitted and [trackLocation](#trackLocation) is `true`, the URL will be obtained from the browser's `location` object.

-A promise is returned by this method.
-It is fulfilled with `true` when a `change` event occurs.
-This can happen either because the intended route is reached or if `evt.postponeDefault()` is used during a `beforechange` event and `evt.substitute()` is called at some point.
+The promise returned by this method is fulfilled when a `change` event occurs.
+This can happen either because the intended route is reached or if `evt.postponeDefault()` and `evt.substitute()` are used during a `beforechange` event.

-For example, suppose a visitor has enter the URL of an access-controlled page into the browser.
-The following sequence would occur:

-1. `start()` triggers a `beforechange` event.
-2. The `beforechange` handler notices the route requires authentication.
-It calls `evt.postponeDefault()` to block the change, then `evt.substitute()` to redirect to the login page.
-3. `evt.substitute()` triggers a `change` event.
-The promise returned by `start()` is fulfilled.
-4. The application's UI code starts (i.e. the root React component is rendered), with the login page as the current route.
-5. The visitor logs in.
-6. The promise given to `evt.postponeDefault()` is fulfilled, unblocking `start()`.
-It changes the route to the intended, access-controlled page.

-If the page is not access-controlled, the following sequence would occur instead:

-1. `start()` triggers a `beforechange` event.
-2. The `beforechange` handler allows the change to occur.
-3. The promise returned by `start()` is fulfilled.
-4. The application's UI code starts, with the intended, public page as the current route.

-The returned promise is fulfilled with `false` when `evt.preventDefault()` is called during `beforechange`.

 ### push